-RESOLVED FURTHER THAT any of the Director and/or the Chief Financial Officer/Company Secretary of the Company, be and are hereby authorised to take all such steps as may be necessary, proper and expedient to give effect to this resolution."
+RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorised to take all such steps as may be necessary, proper and expedient to give effect to this resolution."

 6. To consider, and if thought fit, to pass the following resolution as an Ordinary Resolution: